As a YouTuber, you can see quite a lot of information about the people who watch your videos. A lot more than many would think.

-- Click on “Settings”.
+- Click on “Settings.”

-- In the left menu, select “Privacy”.
+- In the left menu, select “Privacy.”

-- Turn on the switch “Keep all my subscriptions private” if it isn’t already on (it should be blue when on, and grey when it’s off).
+- Turn on the switch “Keep all my subscriptions private” if it isn’t already on (it should be blue when on and grey when it’s off).

-Alternatively, the free TubeBuddy extension also has a button that you can click to search on Twitter that will automatically include the long and short URLs in the search.
+Alternatively, the free TubeBuddy extension also has a button you can click to search on Twitter that will automatically include the long and short URLs in the search.

 With Twitter, it’s quite easy to find out who has shared your videos, but with other social networks, it can be more difficult.

-Generally speaking, you can’t see who has shared a video, but if it’s shared publicly or in a public group, then it is possible for the creator of the video to see who it was that shared it.
-But most YouTubers don’t go actively looking for this.
+Generally speaking, you can’t see who has shared a video, but if it’s shared publicly or in a public group, the creator can see who it was that shared it if they look for it.